LUXER ONE BLOG

 Options for package rooms or locker additions during busy periods.

-In one university, implementing a smart locker system dramatically improved mailroom operations.
+In one university, implementing an automated locker system dramatically improved mailroom operations.

 • The mailroom now accommodates 200-250 packages per day easily